Özlem Yasemin Taşkın

-Özlem Yasemin Taşkın (born October 28, 1985) is a Turkish former swimmer, who specialized in long-distance freestyle events.
+Özlem Yasemin Taşkın (born 28 October 1985) is a Turkish former swimmer, who specialized in long-distance freestyle events.
 She is a five-time Turkish champion in the 200 and 400 m freestyle, and a member of Galatasaray Swimming Team, under her coach Yılmaz Özüak.

 Taskin qualified for the women's 400 m freestyle at the 2004 Summer Olympics in Athens.
-She eclipsed a FINA B-standard entry time of 4:23.69 from the Turkish Open Championships in Izmir.
-She challenged five other swimmers on the first heat, including two-time Olympians Pilin Tachakittiranan of Thailand and Ivanka Moralieva of Bulgaria.
+She eclipsed a FINA B-standard entry time of 4:23.69 from the Turkish Open Championships in İzmir.
+She challenged five other swimmers in the first heat, including two-time Olympians Pilin Tachakittiranan of Thailand and Ivanka Moralieva of Bulgaria.
 She raced to fourth place by 0.46 of a second behind Tachakittiranan in 4:24.08.
 Parshina failed to reach into the top 8 final, as she placed thirty-fifth overall in the preliminaries.